Liying1996/ViSNP/README.md

+## Vi-SNP: An R-package to query and visualize SNPs

 ## 1. **Introduction**

 Single-nucleotide polymorphism (SNP) is an important topic for most genetic association studies.
 This package can query, analyze, visualize and link SNPs with functional information (e.g., genes, regulatory elements, phenotypes).